Welcome to the Biomedical Engineering Department

 5 Year BME BS + MS Academic Plan

-The BME Program offers a five-year BS and MS degree academic plan to BME undergraduate students with a GPA > 3.0.
+The BME Department offers a five-year BS and MS degree academic plan to BME undergraduate students with a GPA > 3.0.
 Click here for details and a Plan of Study.

-The Biomedical Engineering Program is pleased to announce the availability of Clinical Engineering Internship opportunities at the University of Connecticut beginning in the fall 2013 semester.The Clinical Engineering Internship program is intended for M.S. students, and offers an in-depth, rigorous, clinical experience that matches the engineering expertise gained in the classroom.
+The Biomedical Engineering Department is pleased to announce the availability of Clinical Engineering Internship opportunities at the University of Connecticut beginning in the fall 2014 semester.The Clinical Engineering Internship program is intended for M.S. students, and offers an in-depth, rigorous, clinical experience that matches the engineering expertise gained in the classroom.
 Learn more about Clinical Engineering at UConn.